Manche Chʼol

-The Manche Chʼol were a former Chʼol-speaking Maya people inhabiting the extreme south of what is now the Petén Department of modern Guatemala, the area around Lake Izabal (also known as the Golfo Dulce), and southern Belize.
+The Manche Chʼol (Ch'olti' menche) were a Maya people who constituted the former Manche Chʼol Territory, a Postclassic polity of the southern Maya Lowlands, within the extreme south of what is now Petén and the area around Lake Izabal (also known as the Golfo Dulce) in northern Guatemala, and southern Belize.
 The Manche Chʼol took the name Manche from the name of their main settlement.
-They were the last group of eastern Cholan-speakers to remain independent and ethnically distinct.
+They were the last of a set of Ch'olan-speaking groups in the eastern Maya Lowlands to remain independent and ethnically distinct.
 It is likely that they were descended from the inhabitants of Classic period (c.
-250-900 AD) Maya cities in the southeastern Maya region, such as Nim Li Punit, Copán and Quiriguá.
+250-900 AD) Maya cities in the southeastern Maya Lowlands, such as Nim Li Punit, Copán and Quiriguá.

 The first Spanish contact with the Manche Chʼol was in 1525, when an expedition led by Hernán Cortés crossed their territory.
 From the early 17th century onwards, Dominican friars attempted to concentrate the Manche into mission towns and convert them to Christianity.
 These attempts alarmed their warlike Itza neighbours to the northwest, who attacked the mission towns and fomented rebellion among the Manche.
 The Manche Chʼol in the mission towns were badly affected by disease, which also encouraged them to flee the towns.

-In the late 17th century, Franciscan missionaries argued that further attempts at peaceful pacification of the Chʼol were useless and argued for armed intervention against the Manche Chʼol and their Lakandon Chʼol neighbours.
+In the late 17th century, Franciscan missionaries argued that further attempts at peaceful pacification of the Manche Chʼol were useless and argued for armed intervention against them and their Lakandon Chʼol neighbours.
 The Manche were forcibly relocated in the Guatemalan Highlands, where they did not prosper.
 By 1770, most of the Manche Chʼol were extinct.
-The few survivors were soon absorbed into the surrounding Qʼeqchʼi Maya population.
+The few survivors were soon absorbed into the surrounding Qʼeqchiʼ Maya population.

-Language

-Spanish colonial documents refer to the inhabitants of a broad swathe of territory as Chols or Cholans; this territory extended from the Laguna de Términos through the Lacandon Jungle across the foothills of the Sierra de los Cuchumatanes eastwards to southern Belize.
-A number of distinct Chol- or Cholan-speaking groups inhabited this area; the Manche Chʼol were just one of these groups and spoke the now extinct Chʼoltiʼ language.
-Chʼoltiʼ was descended from the Classic Maya language used in hieroglyphic texts.
-Chʼoltiʼ was very closely related to the Chʼol, Cholan and Chʼortiʼ languages.
-The Chʼoltiʼ language is evidenced from a single document written in the late 17th century in the Manche Chʼol territory; it has been held in the library of the American Philosophical Society since the 19th century.
-The document is the Arte y vocabulario de la lengua Cholti, 1695 by Spanish friar Francisco Morán, with the catalogue number Mss.497.4.M79.
-It was compiled in the Manche village San Lucas Tzalac.
-The term manche, is derived from the elements men, meaning "artisan", and che, meaning either "tribe" or "tree"; it was the name of a large Manche Chʼol settlement.